hydro-informatics/hydro-informatics.github.io/_sources/get-started/git.md

 After editing files in a repository locally, *add* - *commit* - *push* (in that order) your edits to the remote copy of the repository with version control.
 To *add* - *commit* - *push* local changes to a remote repository, make sure to be the remote repository owner or a contributor.
 Then open a *git*-able terminal and type:
 1. `git status` - this shows the modifications made.
-1. If the status looks OK with the consciously made changes, type `git add .` </br>Optionally, if only single files were changed, use `git add filename.py` instead.
+1. If the status looks OK with the consciously made changes, type `git add .` <br>Optionally, if only single files were changed, use `git add filename.py` instead.
 Best solution: use a local [.gitignore file](https://help.github.com/en/github/using-git/ignoring-files).
 1. Commit changes `git commit -m "Leave a message"` - leave a significant and precise short message.
 1. `git pull --rebase` - if locally edited scripts were modified remotely since the last pull, this will prompt issues and highlight problematic sections with `>>>`).
 Manually open concerned files and resolve the issues (delete invalid `>>>` highlights).
 1. `git push`